Air & Climate

 outdoor air quality

-• Replacing gasoline-powered full-sized Facilities trucks with electric service vehicles
+• Replacing gasoline-powered equipment with electric versions

 • Designating FSU as a Tobacco Free Campus